MonomialIdeal Class¶

 returns

-iff it is an irreducible monomial ideal.
-Notes that this method executesself.standard_cover()
+Trueiff it is an irreducible monomial ideal.
+Notes that this method executesself.standard_cover()if it was not executed previously.EXAMPLE(Irreducible case):

 sage: from stdpairs import AffineMonoid, MonomialIdeal sage: A = matrix(ZZ,[[0,1,1,0],[0,0,1,1],[1,1,1,1]]) sage: Q = AffineMonoid(A) sage: I = MonomialIdeal(matrix(ZZ,[[2,2,2],[0,1,2],[2,2,2]]),Q) sage: I.is_irreducible() True sage: # After the first execution, it uses the pre-calculated result. sage: I.is_irreducible() True